What is demand?

-We are able to provide demand data for all of the job attributes in our search experience: function, occupation, industry (when available), employer, skills, certifications, title, experience level, education level, employment type, and keywords.
+We are able to provide demand data for all of the job attributes in our search experience: function, occupation, employer, skills, credentials, title, experience level, education level, employment type, and keywords.
 In other words, adding any of these filters to your search will change demand.

 What is an occupation?
 What is the SOC system?

 The Standard Occupational Classification (SOC) system is a federal statistical standard used by U.S. federal agencies to classify workers into occupational categories for the purpose of collecting, calculating, or disseminating data.
 All workers are classified into one of 867 detailed occupations based on similar job duties, skills, education, or training.
 These detailed occupations are grouped to form 459 broad occupations, 98 minor groups, and 23 major groups.